Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 The Five Case Model for developing a business case

-When writing your business case, you should not only be concerned with what the contents of your business case will look like but who will be reading that content as well.
+When creating a business case, you should be concerned not only with what the contents of your business case will look like but also who will be reading that content as well.

-It suggests that a business case should be written from five different points of view, named:
+The Five Case Model suggests that a business case should be written from 5 different points of view:

-The strategic case is written from the perspective of the business itself.
-It aims to show how a project will keep in line with the business objectives, goals, and vision — and benefit them.
+- The strategic case — aims to show how a project will keep in line with the business objectives, goals, and vision — and benefit them.

 Check out the free strategic planning templates we offer in the post below: